Violence against LGBTQ people: Attacks on gay pride parades

 On July 20, 2019, the first Białystok equality march was held in Białystok, a Law and Justice party stronghold, surrounded by Białystok county which is a declared LGBT-free zone.
 Two weeks before the march Archbishop Tadeusz Wojda delivered a proclamation to all churches in Podlaskie Voivodeship and Białystok stating that pride marches were "blasphemy against God".
 Wojda also asserted that the march was "foreign" and thanked those who "defend Christian values".
 Approximately a thousand pride marchers were opposed by thousands of members of far-right groups, ultra football fans, and others.
 Firecrackers were tossed at the marchers, homophobic slogans were chanted, and the marchers were pelted with rocks and bottles.
 Dozens of marchers were injured.
 Amnesty International criticized the police response, saying they had failed to protect marchers and "failed to respond to instances of violence".
 According to the New York Times, similar to the manner in which the Unite the Right rally in Charlottesville shocked Americans, the violence in Białystok raised public concern in Poland over anti-LGBT propaganda.

+Violent ambushes

+The use of fake profiles on dating apps by homophobic predators to entrap and assault LGBTQ people is common in various countries.

+A 2023 report by Human Rights Watch documents the widespread use of fake profiles on digital platforms by police to entrap, extort money from, or physically torture LGBTQ people in Egypt, Iraq, Jordan, Lebanon, and Tunisia.